Can Worcestershire Sauce Go Bad

 Understanding Worcestershire Sauce Ingredients and Their Impact on Shelf Life

 Worcestershire sauce's unique flavor profile stems from a complex blend of ingredients, including vinegar, molasses, anchovies, tamarind, garlic, onions, and various spices.
 This diverse composition influences its shelf life.
 The high acidity of vinegar, for example, acts as a natural preservative, inhibiting microbial growth.
-However, the presence of anchovies and other perishable ingredients means it's not indefinitely stable.
+Even so, the presence of anchovies and other perishable ingredients means it's not indefinitely stable.

 How Long Does Worcestershire Sauce Last?
 The Shelf Life Explained